krishnakadiyala/NPAcourse/labs/Bonus_Labs/Build_Push_Arista.md

 - role
 - secret

-> Note: remember that `inventory_hostname` is a built in variable that gets set to the name of the host as it is defined in the inventory file.
+> Note: remember that `inventory_hostname` is a built-in variable that gets set to the name of the host as it is defined in the inventory file.

 ##### Step 4